This serious, painful condition is the most common form of arthritis and can affect any joint.

 There is no cure for OA, but medication, assistive devices and other therapies that don’t involve drugs can help to ease pain.
 As a last resort, a damaged joint may be surgically fused or replaced with one made of a combination of metal, plastic and/or ceramic.

-Pain and anti-inflammatory medicines for osteoarthritis are available as pills, syrups, patches and creams, or they are injected into a joint.
+Pain and anti-inflammatory medicines for osteoarthritis are available as pills, syrups, patches, gels, creams or injectables.
 They include:

 - Analgesics.
 These are pain relievers and include acetaminophen and opioids.
-Acetaminophen is available over-the-counter (OTC), and opioids must be prescribed by a doctor.
+Acetaminophen is available over the counter (OTC); opioids must be prescribed by a doctor.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 These are the most commonly used drugs to ease inflammation and pain.
-They include aspirin, ibuprofen, naproxen and celecoxib.
-They are available OTC or by prescription, but the OTC versions only help the pain.
+They include aspirin, ibuprofen, naproxen and celecoxib, available either OTC or by prescription.
+The OTC versions help with pain but not inflammation.

 - Counterirritants.
-These OTC products have ingredients like capsaicin and menthol.
-They irritate nerve endings, so the painful area feels cold, warm or itchy to take focus away from the actual pain.
+These OTC products contain ingredients like capsaicin, menthol and lidocaine that irritate nerve endings, so the painful area feels cold, warm or itchy to take focus away from the actual pain.

 - Platelet-rich plasma (PRP).
-Available from a doctor by injection, this product has proteins that help ease pain and inflammation.
+Available from a doctor by injection, this product is intended to help ease pain and inflammation.
 This is not approved by the Food & Drug Administration and evidence is still emerging, so discuss it with your doctor before trying it.

 - Range-of-motion exercise or stretching helps to reduce stiffness and keep joints moving.